 · Lack of trust can be disastrous for smooth and efficient operations.

-It is known that 75% to 80% of hospitals outsource IT to streamline their operations, reduce costs of services and create better experience for their patients.
+It is known that 75% to 80% of hospitals outsource IT to streamline their operations, reduce costs of services and create a better experience for their patients.
 How can you make sure you get it right?

 Checklist for Picking an Outsource Company – How to Choose an Outsource IT Partner

 The first thing you should think about is to look for a partner, not a vendor.
-A partner is something more than a service provider working for certain amount of money per hour – he is committed to achieve your goals and help you to improve your business operations.
-A partner is committed to create a product or service that improves user experience, quality of performance and efficiency.
+A partner is something more than a service provider working for a certain amount of money per hour – he is committed to achieve your goals and help you to improve your business operations.
+A partner is committed to creating a product or service that improves user experience, quality of performance and efficiency.

 Then you should check the experience of the partner in hospital IT outsourcing.
 Of course, there are certain skills related to technology, but your partner should be aware of all the guidelines and compliance requirements specific for the healthcare industry.
 And your partner should be aware of the rules and regulations that govern privacy and intellectual property, too.
 The key to successful outsourcing relationships is the knowledge of deep interconnection between IT, care provision and hospital business workflows.

 Clearly define services to be provided and the necessary levels of performance.
 Service level agreement must be the foundation of your contract with the partner.
-Of course it is impossible to foresee all the details in an SLA, but it should include best practices and standards of the industry.
+Of course, it is impossible to foresee all the details in an SLA, but it should include best practices and standards of the industry.